Word-Graph2vec: An efficient word embedding approach on word co-occurrence graph using random walk technique: algorithm

 \textbf{Weight on nodes:} The weight of the node is used to determine the sampling times in the random walk process.
 We take probability $ PW_{v} $ as a representation of the importance of the word $v$ in the whole corpus, that is, the weight of nodes in the graph.
-Two types of approaches are applied to set the weight.
+This paper uses the terms frequency(TF) and inverse document probability(TF-IDF) to set the word weights $PW$.